fbueno/articles/opsworks_meets_docker-compose.md

 ```
 {
    "applications":{
        "postfix" {
            "image": "postfix"
        }
    },
        "layers": {
            "djangoapp":{
                "applications":
                {
                    "db": {
                        "image": "postgres"
                    },
                    "web": {
                        "image": "my-djangoapp",
                        "command": "python manage.py runserver 0.0.0.0:8000",
                        "volumes": [
                            "/data:/data"
                            ],
                        "ports": [
                            "8000:8000"
                            ],
                        "links": [
                            "db"
                            ]
                    }
                }
            }
        }
 }
 ```

 With the json above, we would have that every single EC2 Instance  on the OpsWorks Stack would run the container postfix, and only the EC2 Instances on the layer called 'djangoapp' would run the postgres, and the my-djangoapp images.

-This "feature" also extends its self to the other recepis that I mentioned (changing tags, route53 entries, nfs mounts...), so a really complete custom JSON on the OpsWorks Stack's would look like this:
+This "feature" also extends itself to the other recipes that I mentioned (changing tags, route53 entries, nfs mounts...), so a really complete custom JSON on the OpsWorks Stack's would look like this:

 ```
 {
    "tags"{
        "Product": "Django example"
    },
    "applications":{
        "postfix" {
            "image": "postfix"
        }
    },
    "layers": {
        "djangoapp":{
            "tags": {
                "Service": "the application"
            },
            "applications":
            {
                "db": {
                    "image": "postgres"
                },
                "web": {
                    "image": "my-djangoapp",
                    "command": "python manage.py runserver 0.0.0.0:8000",
                    "volumes": [
                        "/data:/data"
                        ],
                    "ports": [
                        "8000:8000"
                        ],
                    "links": [
                        "db"
                        ]
                }
            }
        }
    }
 }
 ```

-In the future I will provide an Youtube video describing step by step the process to get this working for those that have no OpsWorks or Chef knowledge.
+I will soon prepare a Youtube video describing step by step the process to get this working for those that have no OpsWorks and Chef knowledge.

-For fow, Thiago Nache making available the docker-compose recepies that we wrote on [his bitbucket](https://bitbucket.org/tnache/opsworks-recipes).
+Meanwhile, Thiago Nache making available the docker-compose recipes that we wrote on [his bitbucket](https://bitbucket.org/tnache/opsworks-recipes).
 You can also can find a working fork on [mine](https://bitbucket.org/fbueno/opsworks-recipes).